-- (a) Any decision other than one falling within clause 10(4) (Decisions that must be taken in a particular way) shall be taken by a simple majority of votes cast at the meeting (including postal votes if applicable).
-Every member has one vote. - (b) A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
-A poll may be demanded by the chair or by at least 10% of the members present in person at the meeting. - (c) A poll demanded on the election of a person to chair the meeting or on a question of adjournment must be taken immediately.
+- (a) Any decision other than one falling within clause 11(4) (Decisions that must be taken in a particular way) shall be taken by a simple majority of votes cast at the meeting (including postal votes).
+Every member has one vote unless otherwise provided in the rights of a particular class of membership under this constitution. - (b) A resolution put to the vote of a meeting shall be decided on a show of hands, unless (before or on the declaration of the result of the show of hands) a poll is duly demanded.
+A poll may be demanded by the chair or by at least 10% of the members present in person or by authorised representative at the meeting. - (c) A poll demanded on the election of a person to chair the meeting or on a question of adjournment must be taken immediately.
 A poll on any other matter shall be taken, and the result of the poll shall be announced, in such manner as the chair of the meeting shall decide, provided that the poll must be taken, and the result of the poll announced, within 30 days of the demand for the poll.

-- (d) A poll may be taken: - (i) at the meeting at which it was demanded; or - (ii) at some other time and place specified by the chair; or - (iii) through the use of postal or electronic communications. - (e) In the event of an equality of votes, whether on a show of hands or on a poll, the chair of the meeting shall have a second, or casting vote. - (f) Any objection to the qualification of any voter must be raised at the meeting at which the vote is cast and the decision of the chair of the meeting shall be final.
+(d) A poll may be taken:

+- (i) at the meeting at which it was demanded; or - (ii) at some other time and place specified by the chair; or - (iii) through the use of postal or electronic communications. - (e) In the event of an equality of votes, whether on a show of hands or on a poll, the chair of the meeting shall have a second, or casting vote. - (f) Any objection to the qualification of any voter must be raised at the meeting at which the vote is cast and the decision of the chair of the meeting shall be final.

-(7) Postal Voting
+(7) Postal voting